British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 Some people complained that I add “all words under the sun”.
 If you find any obsolete words or archaic words that are close to current replacements, please report them.
 I have been adding derivates of words to assure that words like “biblically” aren't missing (see Bugzilla ticket in LibreOffice:

-Status of the British Dictionary V3.2.4:
+Status of the British Dictionary V3.3.3:

 Please note that there are thousands of duplicates in the wordlist because some words in the .dic can't be merged because they contain both SFX and PFX in the flags.

-Those PFXs make it harder to find if words are already in the .DIC and make it harder to merge flags, and it also messes the order of extracting the wordlist at the update release day.
+Those PFXs make it harder to find if words are already in the .dic and make it harder to merge flags, and it also messes the order of extracting the wordlist at the update release day.

 This and other things such as duplicated flags cause duplicates.